vblanco20-1/vulkan-guide/docs/extra-chapter/multithreading.md

 In here, the mainloop renders, and each frame is synced with the gamethread.
 Once both threads finish their work, the renderthread copies the gamethread data into its internal structures.
 In a design like this, the game thread CANT access the renderer internal structures, and the renderer cant access the data of the gamethread until the gamethread has finished executing.
 The 2 threads are working on their own, and only sharing at the end of the frame.

 With the renderer design in vkguide gpudriven chapter, something like this can be implemented in a straightforward way.
-The renderer doesnt care about game logic, so you can have your game logic however you want, and at the sync point of each frame you create/delete/move the renderables of the render engine.
+The renderer doesn't care about game logic, so you can have your game logic however you want, and at the sync point of each frame you create/delete/move the renderables of the render engine.

 This design will only scale to 2 cores, so we need to find a way to split things more.
 Lets take a deeper look into `PerformGameLogic()`, and see if there are things we can do to make it scale more.